f3-factory/F3com-data/databases/main.md

 ## Transactions

 Here's another example.
-Instead of a single statement provided as an argument to the `$db->exec()` command, you can also pass an array of SQL statements:-
+Instead of a single statement provided as an argument to the `$db->exec()` command, you can also pass an array of SQL statements:

 ``` php
 $db->exec(